TWJolly/sogive_cc_import/README.md

 The data can be accessed from <http://data.charitycommission.gov.uk/default.aspx>

+Data definition : http://data.charitycommission.gov.uk/data-definition.aspx - these headings are used for the names of the json objects

 ## Beginner's Guide

 A [beginner's guide](beginners-guide.md) to using the Charity Commission data extract.